Cooperzilla/Macro-Language/readme.md

     >- click - click left/right/middle once or twice
     >- scroll - scroll so many clicks
     >- mousedown - clicks with the mouse but stays down until mouseup
-    >- mouseup - unclicks the mouse from mousedown
+    >- mouseup - un-clicks the mouse from mousedown
 - keyboard
     >- key - press a key
     >- type - type in words
     >- hotkey - use a ctrl hotkey
+    >- keydown - presses with the key but stays down until keyup
+    >- keyup - un-presses the mouse from mousedown
     >- extra hotkeys (most of these have obvious uses)
     >>- copy - copy file or text
     >>- paste - paste file or text